Jansevska/Emili-s-Portifolio/README.md

-Built with only one week learning HTML and CSS only.
+Built with only one week learning HTML and CSS.